jwrobins94/llama3_autoif/README.md

-# self_play_ifeval
+# LLama3-AutoIF
-Minimal implementation of the paper "Self-play with Execution Feedback" using Llama models
+Minimal implementation of the paper "Self-play with Execution Feedback" using Llama 3 models.